mandemmike/AI-PASS/README.md

 _Note: Below are the acceptable/non-objectionable accuracy and loss values results in ML._

+According to the stated sources in the source notebook;

+-  a low accuracy and huge loss means you made huge errors on a lot of data
+-  a low accuracy but low loss means you made little errors on a lot of data
+-  a great accuracy with low loss means you made low errors on a few data (best case)

 Range of values for accuracy;
 - lower than 60%, do a new model.
 - between 60% and 70%, it’s a poor model.